falfiya/falfia.fi/content/intro-type-theory-for-prog.md

 This is not an exhaustive list but it should be enough to get us up and running.

 To get familiar with the syntax of JavaScript,
-I'm going to write the same few functions in each of these languages:
+I'm going to write the same functions in each of these languages:

 <table>
 <tr>